underground-software/ILKD_course_materials/assignments/final_project.md

 ### Procedure:

+0. Enable loadable modules, as well as the `proc`, `sys`, and `dev` file systems

+    * In the Linux kernel `menuconfig`:

+        * At the top level, select 'y' on "Enable loadable module support"

+            * Navigate into the sub-menu for that item and select 'y' on "Module unloading"

+        * Navigate to `File systems`->`Pseudo filesystems`

+            * Enable `/proc file system support` and `sysfs file system support`

+        * Return to the the main menu, then proceed to `Device Drivers`->`Generic Driver Options`

+            * Enable `Maintain a devtmpfs filesystem...` and `Automount devtmpfs at /dev...`

+        * Save and exit `menuconfig`

+0. Compile your kernel using the new config

+    0. Boot with this [new rootfs](/assignment_materials/final/rootfs.tar) to enable complete busybox functionality

 0. Locate and examine your assigned spec, tests, and makefile

 	*  The default target of the provided makefile should build the tests as a binary file `tests`